tkrisztian95/netflix-imdb-chrome-extension/readme.md

 # Browse NETFLIX with IMDb ratings
 The extension displays IMDb rating of the movies on your Netflix browse page.
 Don't waste your time with looking after movie ratings on IMDb webpage any more.
+[Chrome Web store install link](https://chrome.google.com/webstore/detail/bgioekpgighagonidghmhjlbphlpjioa)

 ## Description
 The extension makes it easier for you to decide which movie to watch based on IMDb rating if you care about.